What hiring managers actually look for

 Use one as a starting point, then swap in your own technologies, numbers, and achievements.

-"Senior Program Manager with 15 years of progressive federal experience (GS-9 through GS-14) across the Department of Defense and Department of Veterans Affairs.
-Expert in strategic planning, resource allocation, and cross-agency collaboration.
-Managed a $12M annual program budget and led a team of 22 analysts to deliver the agency's first enterprise-wide performance dashboard, improving reporting accuracy by 42%."
+"Senior federal government employee with 15 years of progressive experience (GS-9 through GS-14) across the Department of Defense and Department of Veterans Affairs.
+Expert in budget formulation and execution, program evaluation, and federal acquisition (FAR).
+Managed a $12M annual program budget and led 22 analysts to deliver the agency's first enterprise Power BI performance dashboard, improving reporting accuracy by 42%."

 Why it works: Specifies GS progression, names agencies, quantifies budget and team size, and highlights a concrete achievement with metrics.

-"Management Analyst (GS-0343-12) with 7 years of experience at the Department of Education, specializing in program evaluation and data-driven decision making.
-Designed and implemented a quarterly review process for 45 Title I grant recipients that identified $1.8M in compliance gaps and reduced audit findings by 30% over two fiscal years."
+"Management Analyst (GS-0343-12) with 7 years of experience at the Department of Education, specializing in program evaluation and data analysis and reporting.
+Designed a quarterly review process in Tableau for 45 Title I grant recipients that identified $1.8M in compliance gaps and reduced audit findings by 30% over two fiscal years."

 Why it works: Includes series number and grade, names the specific program area, and demonstrates impact through compliance improvement and cost recovery.

 "Recent Master of Public Policy graduate with internship experience at the Government Accountability Office and the Congressional Budget Office.
-Conducted cost-benefit analyses on three proposed regulations, with findings cited in a published GAO report.
-Proficient in Stata, R, and federal data systems.
-Seeking GS-7/9 Policy Analyst position."
+Performed policy analysis and cost-benefit analyses on three proposed regulations, with findings cited in a published GAO report.
+Proficient in Microsoft Excel, Tableau, and SharePoint.
+Seeking a GS-7/9 program analyst position."

 Why it works: Names prestigious federal internships, shows tangible output (published report), lists relevant tools, and targets a specific grade level.

-"Private-sector operations manager transitioning to federal service with 10 years of experience in logistics, vendor management, and compliance oversight.
-Managed a 200-person distribution center with a $5M budget, consistently exceeding KPIs by 15%.
-Completed Federal Acquisition Certification training and hold an active Secret clearance from prior DoD contractor work."
+"Private-sector operations manager transitioning to federal service with 10 years of experience in logistics, vendor management, and regulatory compliance.
+Managed a 200-person distribution center with a $5M budget, consistently exceeding performance metrics by 15%.
+Holds an active Secret clearance from prior DoD contractor work and a Project Management Professional (PMP) certification."

-Why it works: Bridges private-sector experience to federal language, quantifies scale, and highlights federal-specific credentials (FAC training, clearance) that signal readiness.
+Why it works: Bridges private-sector experience to federal language, quantifies scale, and highlights federal-specific credentials (PMP, clearance) that signal readiness.

 Writing strong experience bullets